What you must do to avoid harming badgers and when you’ll need a licence.

 What you must not do

-You could be sent to prison for up to 6 months and be fined £5,000 if you’re found guilty of any of these offences:
+You could be sent to prison for up to 6 months and get an unlimited fine if you’re found guilty of any of these offences:

 - intentionally capture, kill or injure a badger

 - damage, destroy or block access to their setts